Tekoa Care Center

 Facility Inspections

-Although we graded this nursing home incredibly poorly overall, it received a very impressive inspection report this year.
-As a result, it received one of our better grades in that category with a grade of B. These inspection grades weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can learn more about each of these factors by reviewing copies of nursing homes' inspection reports.
-This facility received 4 deficiencies on its inspection report, but none were considered severe.
-This means that the government inspectors didn't deem any of these deficiencies to create an immediate risk to patient safety or health.
-A few minor deficiencies aren't the end of the world.
+Although we didn't give this facility a good overall score, we actually gave it a relatively strong grade in the area of inspections, where it received a B. These inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
+You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
+This place was hit with 4 deficiencies on its inspection report, but fortunately none were considered severe.
+This indicates that CMS did not deem any of these deficiencies to create an immediate risk to patient health or safety.
+A couple minor deficiencies are not necessarily the end of the world.

 Short-term Care Quality